-Overall we see the balance of risks to the downside but, subject to the influences listed above, we still expect rates to remain elevated compared to recent years during 2023/24 with some small reductions in term rates as the Bank of England's Monetary Policy Committee signals slowdowns/pauses in its hiking cycle as inflation slows beyond base effects in 2023 and beyond.
+Overall, we see the balance of risks to the downside but, subject to the influences listed above, we still expect rates to remain elevated compared to recent years during 2024/25 with some small reductions in term rates as the Bank of England's Monetary Policy Committee signals a softer approach if inflation continues to slow in 2024 and beyond.
 (See P21).